12 programs. 9 targets. 8 patents. 2 clinical studies.

 Target Compound type / MoA Activity In silico In vitro In vivo Clinical IP status

-Fascin FDA · Imipramine 20 µM Started Murcia 2022 Patent licensed 2023
+Fascin FDA · Imipramine 20 µM Started Murcia 2022 Patent licensed 2023open to new licensing

 Fascin FDA · Raltegravir 20 µM Requested Patent granted